roadsidebomb/Polybar-Minibar-3D-Print-Files/Official Releases/readme.txt

 Join us on Discord: https://discord.gg/rRTbyKxyRu

-All files available by 3PCS are licensed under Creative Commons CC BY-NC-SA 3D models and design by roadsidebomb.
+All files available by 3PCS are licensed under Creative Commons CC BY-NC-SA 3D models and design by roadsidebomb

 SHARED PARTS:
 	ASSEMBLY COMPONENTS